Pass the wine while you’re at it Hun!

 Technology is ace, and we all buy into the latest gadgets, but social media is particularly difficult to navigate and monitor with teenagers.

-We discussed the idea of not allowing them social media access though until they were much older, but it is everywhere now isn’t it!
+We discussed the idea of not allowing them Social Media access until they were much older, but it is everywhere now isn’t it!
 There really is no escaping it.

 So Charming and I agreed that we would rather keep an eye on their use, and coach them with it, than attempt to restrict something that they will inevitably use to benefit their social and working lives in the future.

-But no good can ever come of this though!
+But no good can ever come of this!
 Not ever.
 It is pretty much a guarantee that we’ll find something that pisses us off!

-It’s also really tempting to just leave your mutual friends (if you have any) on your social media accounts too, upload new photos and profile pics with your partner, ‘check in’ to fabulous places, and think:
+It’s also really tempting to just leave any mutual friends with the Ex on your Social Media accounts too, upload new photos and profile pics with your partner, ‘check in’ to fabulous places, and think:

-“I’m looking pretty good in this photo, nice downward angle, arms are thin and bronzed, I’ve only got one chin on show, so let her stalk away!”
+“I’m looking pretty good in this photo, nice downward angle, arms are thin and bronzed, I’ve only got one chin on show, so let them all stalk away!”